top of page

 00:00 / 04:50

-JULIAN- DAVE FLIPPO - This is a kind of jazz two-part invention written for my grandson.
+JULIAN by Dave Flippo: This is a kind of jazz two-part invention written for my grandson.

-Dan had the idea of doing a two part contrapuntal solo with Donn after my piano solo, which
+Dan (sax/flute) suggested doing a two part contrapuntal solo with Donn (bass) after my piano solo, which really tied in nicely with the general concept of the piece.

 00:00 / 03:54